 Too often Christmas parties are arranged, and staff members clown around, get drunk and do things they wouldn’t normally do.
 Christmas parties are a great opportunity to bring staff together and to position it as a reward and recognition event, communicating upfront in a written format what is expected from all staff members in behaviour and conduct before, during and after the event.

-There is some real flow on benefits around a recognition-focused Christmas event other than togetherness, engagement and connection.
+There are some real flow-on benefits around a recognition-focused Christmas event other than togetherness, engagement and connection.
 By recognising individuals in front of their peers, there is no better way for a staff member to go off on holidays over the Christmas break.
 It’s also a good chance for management to give its leadership message on how the year has gone and then close out the year from a workplace cultural perspective.

 According to leading management think-tank Smart Company, there are some key HR considerations for your awareness when planning your company’s Christmas party.
 “In the lead up to silly season, refresher training on any relevant code of conduct or other policy like work health and safety, social media, drugs and alcohol, anti-discrimination, anti-sexual harassment or anti-bullying is never a bad idea.
 Employees should be reminded of the potential disciplinary consequences if an employee’s conduct does not live up to the expected standards”.